-Fund distributions also may be subject to state and local taxes.
+Fund distributions and gains on share transactions also may be subject to state and local income taxes.
 Stockholders should see the Statement of Additional Information for more information regarding federal tax considerations generally affecting the Fund and its stockholders and are urged to consult with their own tax advisers regarding the particular consequences of investing in the Fund.